 As an ATC, make OpenStack better and more popular and spread OpenStack technologies.

-He serves as Individual Director of OpenStack Foundation in 2017 and Oslo PTL for Pike.
+ChangBo Guo serves as Individual Director of OpenStack Foundation in 2017 and Oslo PTL for Pike and Queens.
 He worked on Linux and AIX for several years.
 He is one of the earliest OpenStack contributors in China.
 He has been working on the OpenStack since 2012, when he worked on the PowerVM driver under Nova to support IBM Power Systems.
-He is Oslo core reviewer and have been contributing several projects like Nova, Neutron, Ironic, Oslo, etc. He is one of top contributors in China, has submitted 800+ commits, with more than 40000 LOCs.
+He is Oslo core reviewer and have been contributing several projects like Nova, Neutron, Ironic, Oslo, etc. He is one of top contributors in China, has submitted 1000+ commits, with more than 45000 LOCs.
 As founding engineer of EasyStack, he attended the earliest of large-scale OpenStack adoptions in China, such as Lenovo, Postal Savings Bank of China, China Telecom, State Grid, etc. He was involved in the whole adoption, including platform design, implementation and solving key issues for these customers.

-ChangBo Guo is also an active OpenStack evangelists in China.
-He is co-organizer of China OpenStack user group, and promote OpenStack technologies in several meet-ups in China including Beijing, Xi'an, Chengdu, Shenzhen, etc. He is honored to be the host of Beijing OpenStack meet-up from November 2016 and on.
+He is also an active OpenStack evangelists in China.
+He is organizer of China OpenStack user group, and promote OpenStack technologies in several meet-ups in China including Beijing, Xi'an, Chengdu, Shenzhen, etc. He is honored to be the host of Beijing OpenStack meet-up from November 2016 and on.
 He is also keen to help others learn how to contribute in upstream and delivered presentation about upstream contribution for several companies.
 He leads a upstream team to make OpenStack better and more popular.
 He attended several design summits and delivered presentations.
-He served as track chair of upstream development in Barcelona and Boston design summit.
+He served as track chair of upstream development in Barcelona, Boston and Sydney design summit.

-I'm involved in the following OpenStack projects: Nova,Glance,Keystone,Horizon,Quantum,Cinder,Ironic,Oslo
+I'm involved in the following OpenStack projects: Compute Service (Nova),Block Storage (Cinder),Identity service (Keystone),Image Service (Glance)

 Today, hundreds of the world's largest brands rely on OpenStack to run their businesses every day.
 I believe cloud technologies will change the word in the future, "The world runs on the OpenStack".

-Upstream contribution and co-work with nonprofit community is my daily life.
+I serverd as individual board director in 2017, I attended most of OpenStack Foudation events including Summit and PTG.
+I'm also an ATC, upstream contribution and co-work with nonprofit community is my daily life.
 I deeply understand the importance of diversity in open source community.
 As co-organizer of China OpenStack user group, I delivered many technology presentations in meet-ups and OpenStack summits.
-I served as track chair of upstream development track in Barcelona design summit and organized Beijing OpenStack meet-up.
+I served as track chair of upstream development track in serveral design summit and organized Beijing OpenStack meet-up.
 China is the second largest OpenStack market and Beijing is the the city with most OpenStack developers.
 I get feedback directly from this booming market and of course also from the community I have been working with for years.
 These make me understand the details about how to collect requirements ,implement features, and how to collaborate with others to make things done.
-That help me know how to improve the connections between users and developers, how to deliver high quality output to make OpenStack ecosystem more healthy.
+That help me know how to improve the connections between users and developers, how to deliver high quality output to make OpenStack ecosystem more healthy

 The foundation board is important for the success of OpenStack.
 The board have been making the OpenStack ecosystem running on the right track, still need predict risks and opportunities, make right decisions.
 The board will allocate resources properly to achieve the foundation's goal: "serve developers, users, and the entire ecosystem globally by providing a set of shared resources to grow the footprint of public and private OpenStack clouds, enable technology vendors targeting the platform and assist developers in producing the best cloud software in the industry."